briancalma/PushManager/README.md

 {"multicast_id":6544764715255567500,"success":1,"failure":0,"canonical_ids":0,"results":[{"message_id":"0:1530164660100134%e609af1cf9fd7ecd"}]}

 In the next update i will try to configure this plugin so that it can actually process this output information.

-You can also go this site : https://bodycrew.blobby.xyz/push_panda/pages

 ## Built With